 The intersection method illustrates the approximate regions from which the roots take up water.
 To quantify the contribution of each soil layer to the transpiration of the crop at different growing stages, we estimated the posterior distribution of the root water uptake from each layer.
 The posterior distribution for each soil layer is a probability distribution of the root water uptake, and we present the mean only as this is the most likely water that the roots in this layer had taken up (Figure 4).

 In the early stage before the N top-dressing (13 July in 2016, and 15 July in 2017), about 60% of the transpired water emanated from the top 10 cm of soil, while following the top-dressing, the water uptake from the subsoil increased steadily.
 The timing in 2016 at which the water uptake from the subsoil (20-60cm layer) exceeded that from the topsoil was in the late August for N240, while for N120 this was delayed to the early August (Figure 4a).
 For P1 and P2 in 2017, the difference in root water uptake between the topsoil and the subsoil was similar to that in 2016.
 For P3, root water uptake from the topsoil was higher than that from the subsoil during the whole growing period (Figure 4b); even at the late stage the roots in the top 10 cm of soil contributed more than 30% of the total transpiration.
-The relative significance of water uptake from different soil layers varied between the two years, but the trend was the same: N top-dressing increased the water uptake from the subsoil, and when the planting density (P1 and P2) and N fertilization were both low, the water uptake rate of roots in the 20-60cm soil layer was higher than that in the top 10cm of soil.
+The relative significance of water uptake from different soil layers varied between the two years, but the trend was the same: N top-dressing increased the water uptake from the subsoil, and when the planting density (P1 and P2) and N fertilization were both low, the water uptake rate of roots in the 20-60cm soil layer was higher than that in the top 10cm soil layer.

 Figure 5